Sm-Tv/SpeciallyForChipDip/README.md

-# app special for Chip and Dip
+# app special for Chip and Dip version 2.0.0.0